Emma E. Booker Elementary School: Report of attacks

 The first plane crash at the World Trade Center happened about ten minutes before the president arrived at the school.
 A press pool photographer heard a radio message that White House Press Secretary Ari Fleischer would be needed to answer questions about a "crash" and that there was a call on hold from Condoleezza Rice.
-Bush entered the second-grade classroom of Sandra Kay Daniels where he introduced the class to Education Secretary Rod Paige and shook hands with Mrs. Daniels.
+Bush entered the second-grade classroom of Sandra Kay Daniels where he introduced the class to Secretary of Education Rod Paige and shook hands with Mrs. Daniels.
 He and the teacher then sat down facing the seated students to read the children's story, The Pet Goat.

 At about 9:05 a.m.
 White House Chief of Staff Andrew Card whispered into Bush's ear, "A second plane has hit the second tower.
 America is under attack."
 Bush appeared tense but remained seated for roughly seven minutes and continued to listen while the children read in unison through the story, sometimes repeating lines to meet Mrs. Daniels's standards.
 The reading concluded with the phrase "more to come" and Bush asked the class, "What does that mean - 'more to come'?"
 After a student replied, he praised the students' reading skills and encouraged them to continue practicing, before he excused himself and left the room.

 According to Bill Sammon in Fighting Back: The War on Terrorism from Inside the White House, Ari Fleischer was in the back of the classroom holding a pad on which he had written, "Don't say anything yet."
 Sammon contends that, although Bush was not wearing his glasses, he was able to read this message, and it went unnoticed by the media.
 Sammon further stated:

 Bush wondered whether he should excuse himself and retreat to the holding room, where he might be able to find out what the hell was going on.
 But what kind of message would that send—the president abruptly getting up and walking out on a bunch of inner-city second-graders at their moment in the national limelight?